digital-services-act/transparency-database/resources/markdown/accessibility-statement.md

 ### Known limitations of the DSA Transparency Database website:

-- Some/many/most selects are not clearly associated with form controls
+- Some selects are not clearly associated with form controls